Loons and Lead Poisoning

 Lead Tackle Exchange Program

-Through PWA’s Lead Tackle Exchange Program, anglers can bring in their lead sinkers and jigs and exchange them for non-lead alternatives for FREE.
-Call ahead to PWA for an appointment for tackle exchange at 207-563-2196.
+Through Coastal Rivers Lead Tackle Exchange Program, anglers can bring in their lead sinkers and jigs and exchange them for non-lead alternatives for FREE.
+Call ahead for an appointment for tackle exchange at 207-563-1393.

-With the leadership of volunteers, PWA also has equipped the two main campgrounds on Pemaquid Pond with tackle exchange materials to help expand the program’s reach.
+With the leadership of volunteers, we have equipped the two main campgrounds on Pemaquid Pond with tackle exchange materials to help expand the program’s reach.